Intergenerational Church Toolkit

 - Consider composing your own worship songs with children and youth using the helpful pointers in this blog post from Reformed Worship.

 - A Kid’s Guide to Worship is a wonderful example of a way to engage children in worship.
-You’ll find other excellent ideas in Creating Children’s Bulletins That Draw Children into Worship, in this Welcome to Worship letter for families, and in these Pew Cards.
+You’ll find other excellent ideas in Creating Children’s Bulletins That Draw Children into Worship, in this Welcome to Worship letter for families.

 - Can children be worship leaders?
 You bet they can!
 Find more than ten ways for them to do so here.